 Although the rules, precedents, and practices of the Senate do not place general limits on either the content of amendments that may be offered to legislation or the duration of their consideration, a distinguishing characteristic of the reconciliation process is that specific limits are placed on both.
 Consideration of reconciliation legislation in the Senate has been governed generally under the terms of Section 310(e) of the Congressional Budget Act.
 This section provides, in turn, that the provisions of Section 305 of the act concerning the consideration of a budget resolution also apply to the consideration of a reconciliation measure, except as specifically provided otherwise.
 As a consequence, reconciliation measures, like budget resolutions, are privileged, so motions to proceed to their consideration are not debatable.
-20

-Once a motion to proceed is agreed to, the provisions of the Budget Act place specific time limits on debate of a reconciliation bill.
-Section 310(e)(2) limits total debate time on the measure-including all amendments, motions, or appeals-to 20 hours.
-This time must be equally divided and controlled by the majority and minority, with debate on any amendment to the measure limited to two hours, equally divided and controlled, and debate on any amendment to an amendment, debatable motion, or appeal limited to one hour, equally divided and controlled.
-22 single committee received a reconciliation directive and was instructed to report the measure as a separate measure.
+&lt;sup>16 Generally, this has been the chair and ranking minority member of the Budget Committee, except in cases where a single committee received a reconciliation directive and was instructed to report the measure as a separate measure.
 For example, during consideration of H.R.
 4297 (109th Cong.), which became the Tax Increase Prevention and Reconciliation Act of 2005 (P.L.
 109-222), the time was equally divided and controlled by the chair and ranking minority member from the Committee on Ways and Means.